NethermindEth/ansible-scripts/README.md

 Configure Nethermind's non-secret environment variables in `roles/nethermind-service/files/.env` file.
 This file will be consumed by the systemd service.

 ### Run the Nethermind service

-You can change the Nethermind's source branch in `roles/build-nethermind/vars/main.yml` by changing the value of `nethermind_branch`.

 Run the nethermind service while passing secrets file.
 It will prompt you to provide an ansible vault password: